 Since Google generally does not charge tax on Adwords, some states require agencies to charge their clients sales tax.
 While some states don’t charge sales taxes on such advertising services, states such as California and New York charge taxes on certain qualified print materials and some finished artwork.

-For marketing agency owners who own any type of real estate —such as an apartment, house, commercial shop, or a building — must pay property tax.
+Marketing agency owners who own any type of real estate — such as an apartment, house, commercial shop, or a building — must pay property tax.
 The rate of property tax varies significantly from state to state with a rate dependent on the city, town, or county.

 The property rate in different localities may differ because the tax is generally imposed on the value of the property.
 Property value is typically different from the market-value, which means that property owners may pay higher or lower tax based on the evaluation by authorities.

-Personal income and business income is regarded as two separate sources of income.
+One again for all of the people in the back: Personal income and business income are regarded as two separate sources of income.
 Commingling funds is a common accounting mistake many marketing agencies make, and it posits a serious problem with legal implications.
 For instance, limited liability companies could lose their liability protection — due to “piercing the corporate veil” — because you’re exposing your personal assets.

 Like everyone else, marketing agency owners and staff may be required to fill out the following employment forms: